 Figure 5 Average capital cost of different energy storage technologies

-The cost of long-duration storage technologies also create a variety of trade-offs and major considerations in addition to the footprint and equivalent efficiency of a candidate technology.
-For instance(Figure 5), the cost reduction as a function of energy rating demonstrates that as duration increases, some of the larger-scale and larger-footprint technologies compete more directly on a cost basis with smaller projects and particularly could outcompete lithium-ion storage.
+The cost of long-duration storage technologies also creates a variety of trade-offs and major considerations in addition to the footprint and equivalent efficiency of a candidate technology.
+For instance, the cost reduction as a function of energy rating (Figure 5) demonstrates that as duration increases, some of the larger-scale and larger-footprint technologies compete more directly on a cost basis with smaller projects and particularly could outcompete Li-ion storage.
 When taken together with applications (such as the equivalent efficiency for seasonal or weekly storage) and including information related to the footprint of projects, one may estimate that though flow battery technologies appear to offer capital cost advantages for smaller projects, future innovations that focus on extending the efficiency for longer durations would make flow batteries more competitive with other long-duration storage technologies.
 At a larger energy rating or discharging duration, technology like hydropower storage gradually outcompete gravity storage like Energy Vault which has advantages in both efficiency and footprint.
 However, despite the large footprint and geological constraint, hydropower storage project could be much cheaper if an ideal site appears.
 Thermal storage and power-to-gas-to-power technology still burden a relatively high capital cost and would be difficult to compete with other long-duration storage technologies.
 Acting as an electric storage system may not be their main business model, but participating in the electric market might increase project profitability besides the revenue from selling heat or hydrogen.

 4. Conclusion

-In this paper, we present various long duration energy storage technologies, from the conventional pumped storage hydropower and compressed air energy storage technologies, to innovative gravity storage and thermophotovoltaic technologies.
+In this paper, we present various long duration energy storage technologies, from conventional PSH and compressed air energy storage technologies, to innovative gravity storage and TPV technologies.
 The survey with technology developers, in addition to literature review bring us a real-world landscape of long duration energy storage technologies.
-By comparing their capital cost, deliverable size, land footprint, and equivalent efficiency, we provide them advice about their applications, market entry strategies and innovation path to enhance their competitiveness.
+By comparing their capital cost, deliverable size, land footprint, and equivalent efficiency, we identify possible market entry strategies and innovation paths that may enhance their competitiveness.